chrisb2/crsf-gps-speed/README.md

 Current meassurements show this sensor takes 80-90mA with the *TOPGNSS GG-1802* GPS module used.

+Note that this project uses the arduino-pico platform to enable the use of a additional Serial port on the RP2040 using PIO, see [“SoftwareSerial” PIO-based UART](https://arduino-pico.readthedocs.io/en/latest/piouart.html#).

 ## GPS Module Configuration

 The following configuration is optimised for a yacht, you may need to alter the  *Dynamic Model* for a plane.